PaddlePaddle/PaddleSpeech/paddlespeech/server/README.md

  paddlespeech_server help
  ```
  ### Start the server
  First set the service-related configuration parameters, similar to `./conf/application.yaml`.
-Set `engine_list`, which represents the speech tasks included in the service to be started
+Set `engine_list`, which represents the speech tasks included in the service to be started.**Note:** If the access service is started abnormally in the container, you can try to replace the `host` address in the configuration file with the local ip address.
  Then start the service:
  ```bash
  paddlespeech_server start --config_file ./conf/application.yaml